30Wedge/andy_blog_generator/content/posts/adding_unit_tests_to_legacy_code.md

 {{% notice note %}}
 Follow along locally with: _some git command to run to check out the commit on your computer_
-View online with: _some link to view the commit_
+View online with: _some link to see the commit on Github_
 {{% /notice %}}

 ### Some background on jargon used in this article